anomsresearch/disjoint-switches/README.md

 ## Getting Started

 We provide two alternatives to run the artifact:
-1) docker image
+1) Docker Image
-2) build from scratch
+2) Build From Scratch

 # 1) Docker Image #